How to Modernize a Split Level Home

 Consider these split-level home renovations that brighten the entire space:

 - Replace and add windows.
 Small windows can make a home look dated.
-Upgrade some windows with larger ones, thinking about visual symmetry from the outside and inside views.
+Upgrade some windows with larger ones.
+Think about visual symmetry from the outside and inside views while replacing windows.
 Add windows to the blank sides of the house and rooms where you spend the most time.

 - Add a skylight or solar tubes.
-Bring in some light from above too!
+Bring in some natural light from above!
 Skylights are always a great option.
 Solar tubes are a modern solution that brighten a space without taking up a lot of ceiling space.

 - Go for custom mirrors.
 Mirrors can make small, dark rooms appear both brighter and larger by reflecting whatever light is present.
 Custom mirrors will reflect your unique style too!

 - Install custom lighting.
-Lighting is one of the best answers to “how to modernize a split-level home.”
+Lighting is one of the best ways to modernize a split-level home without engaging in a major redesign.
 Hire an experienced professional like Mr. Electric® (if available in your area) to help you plan and install modern lighting that’s both beautiful and energy efficient.

 - Use light paint colors.
 Light paint colors make small spaces appear larger.
-If you’re considering an accent wall to break up the light colors, here are some dos and don’ts.
+If you’re considering an accent wall to break up the light colors, check out some accent wall dos and don’ts.

 5. Knock Down a Few Walls